DUNE-DAQ/proto-spack/README.md

 # Testing: Machines
 The following machines have been created to test the builds:

-epdtdi-spack-build01 and epdtdi-spack-build02 reachable trhough the account: spacknp
+epdtdi-spack-build01, epdtdi-spack-build02 and epdtdi-spack-build03 reachable through the account: spacknp

 # Testing: Steps using epdtdi-spack-build02:

+Download the spack v0.16 software: git clone https://github.com/spack/spack.git

 cd /home/spacknp